IAnalyzeGenomes/CallVars/README.md

 #### 5) Running the download script, Download.sh
 		sh Download.sh

-The above bash script can take between up to 6 hours to run as it will download below files needed for CallVars.
+The above bash script can take up to 6 hours to run as it will download below files/folders needed for CallVars.

-		- dbSNP_hg19.vcf
-		- dbSNP_hg19.vcf.idx
+	Human genome reference files.

 		- genome.dict
 		- genome.fa
 		- genome.fa.amb